Esomeprazole, amoxycillin trihydrate and clarithromycin

 Abbott Australasia Pty Ltd

 This leaflet was prepared in

-Amoxil is a registered Trade Mark of the GlaxoSmithKline group of companies.
+Amoxil is a registered trade mark of the Aspen Global Inc. group of companies.